google_counter

 Bilateral orchiectomy and chemical castration are used to block the stimulating effect of androgens (testosterone) on the cells of the primary tumor and its metastases.
 In clinical practice, various mechanisms of androgen blockade are used, from removing the testes (the main source of androgens) to blocking tissue androgen receptors and increasing the level of antiandrogenic substances (estrogens).

 Radionuclide therapy, that is, Lutetium-177 therapy and Actinium-225 PSMA therapy, is currently the most modern and effective way to help men with metastases in the bones, liver, and lungs.
-Therapeutic radionuclides (Lu-177 PSMA and Actinium-225 PSMA) recognize cancer cells and selectively accumulate in them, thereby killing cancer with radiation.
+Therapeutic radionuclides (Lu-177 PSMA and Actinium-225 PSMA) recognize prostate cancer cells and selectively accumulate in them, thereby killing cancer cells with radiation.

 Although Lu-177 is recommended specifically for patients with metastatic cancer, it has a relatively wide range of indications.
 The introduction of Lu-177 PSMA shows good results in tumors that are resistant to hormonal drugs and chemotherapy.
-Lu-177 can be treated even in cases where the primary tumor cannot be surgically removed.
-Sometimes Lu-177 PSMA is considered life-saving therapy when no other treatment options are effective.
+Lu-177 can be used even in cases where the primary tumor cannot be surgically removed.
+Sometimes Lu-177 PSMA is considered a life-saving therapy when no other treatment options are effective.

 In addition to the treatment with Lutetium-177, PSMA therapy with Actinium-225 and radionuclide treatment with Radium-223 are also carried out in men with bone metastases of prostate cancer.
 The separate article is devoted to the comparison of the effectiveness of various radionuclides for the treatment of metastatic prostate cancer.